Frequently asked questions

 What is Vision Research Foundation?

-Vision Research Foundation is a registered charitable trust CC59798, established by a generous donation from a New Zealand philanthropist.
-Vision Research Foundation empowers bright researchers to transform human health through bold, paradigm-shifting discoveries in vision science.
+Vision Research Foundation (VRF) is a registered charitable trust CC59798, established by a generous donation from a New Zealand philanthropist.
+VRF empowers bright researchers to transform human health through bold, paradigm-shifting discoveries in vision science.

 What is a charitable trust?